 What We Do

-For more information about this program please visit:
+For more information about this program please click here.

-The Serbian Community Association of Australia (SCAA) has been the recipient of the Community Visitors Scheme (CVS) grant since 2014.
-Through the CVS program, the Association has addressed the need for social support to isolated seniors who are the recipients of home care packages and more recently older people who receive government funded residential aged care services.
+Through the ACVVS and previously CVS Program, the Association has addressed the need for social support to isolated seniors who are the recipients of home care packages and more recently older people who receive government funded residential aged care services.

 The project’s involvement has resulted in the Association being able to organise regular visits which has provided friendship and companionship to isolated elderly people.